MBank

 mBank SA (formerly BRE Bank), set up in 1986, and originally BRE – Bank Rozwoju Eksportu (Export Development Bank), is Poland's fourth largest universal banking group in terms of total assets and loans, and fifth by deposits at the end of September 2016.
 It offers retail, corporate and investment banking as well as other financial services such as leasing, factoring, insurance, financing of commercial real property, brokerage operations, wealth management, corporate finance and advisory in the scope of capital markets.

 Since 1992, it has been listed on the Warsaw Stock Exchange.
 In 2007 it started its retail operations in the Czech Republic and Slovakia.

-The current mBank CEO is Cezary Stypułkowski.
+The current mBank CEO is Cezary Kocik.